 Over many years, boarding schools have learnt that trying new activities in a fun environment can generate excitement for learning outdoors.
 This in turn lays the foundations of resilience, communication and teamwork upon which young people will rely so often in the future.

-These skills can be further developed in more demanding environments, for example, through the Duke of Edinburgh’s Award and CCF.
+These skills can be further developed in more demanding environments, for example, through The Duke of Edinburgh’s Award (DofE) and the CCF.
 Schemes like these help pupils broaden their horizons, develop their leadership skills, learn to work with others, and prove to themselves they can succeed at a serious challenge.

-We choose an annual charity and this year everyone was unanimous in their support for Mary’s Meals, an international charity which provides life-changing meals to some of the world’s poorest children every day they are in school.
-Fundraising challenges included hikes up Scafell Pike and Ben Nevis, the Long Walk to Longleat (in flipflops, in the case of one pupil!) and cake and clothing sales.
+Each year we choose a charity to focus fundraising efforts on and we have recently chosen to support Mary’s Meals.
+This international charity provides life-changing meals to some of the world’s poorest children every day they are in school.
+Fundraising challenges included hikes up Scafell Pike and Ben Nevis, the Long Walk to Longleat (in flip-flops, in the case of one pupil!) and cake and clothing sales.
 Experiences such as these also show children the importance of teamwork and determination.
-They teach them to look beyond themselves, to appreciate their good fortunate and to help those with less.
+They teach them to look beyond themselves, to appreciate their good fortune and to help those with less.

 Perhaps most importantly, boarding environments teach pupils the importance of tolerance and respect, how to work together to achieve their goals and how to live harmoniously with others.
 Boarders learn to invest in their community, realise their actions have consequences and learn to take responsibility.
 This blend of education helps them grow into happy, well-adjusted young people, with the values and strength of character to do something good with their lives.